 - Uniquely, there is a Baronetage of Nova Scotia — that is to say, a fairly large number of baronet titles were created with the land associated with them being in Nova Scotia.
 Most of the holders are British and not Canadian, however; these baronetcies were created by the kings of Scotland in the 17th century as a means of raising funds to support the new colony, with many of the holders never even going there.

-actually *are* for life in most cases.
+KnighthoodsKnights for Life actually *are* for life in most cases.
 It is certainly possible to be stripped of a knighthood in life — Anthony Blunt and Robert Mugabe are two well-known examples — but it's very uncommon.
-The revelation that the late Sir Jimmy Savile was a serial rapist fueled calls for his knighthood to be stripped posthumously; whether this is legally possible (given that the knighthood is supposed to die with the holder) was unknown and the government let the furore blow over without seriously attempting it.
-The government possibly feared that historians or political activists might have seen the case as a precedent to have other historic individuals removed from the ranks due to Values Dissonance
+What is not quite so well known is that upon death, knighthoods are automatically rescinded, in all cases, regardless of the individual's behavior in life.
+For example, the revelation that the late Sir Jimmy Savile was a serial rapist fueled calls for his knighthood to be stripped posthumously - but the question arose, given that knighthoods are thus automatically rescinded after death, whether this is legally possible.
+So far, the question remains unanswered, and the government let the furore blow over without seriously attempting it.
+The government possibly feared that historians or political activists might have seen the case as a precedent to have other historic individuals removed from the ranks due to Values Dissonance.

 Most knighthoods are created in one of several knightly orders; you can tell the knights apart by the letters after their names (shown here in brackets).
 These are the best known:

 - Order of the Garter (KG or LG).
 Oldest of the batch, usually dated to 1348.
 Top level of honour for England and Wales.
 Has the motto "Honi soit qui mal y pense" ("shame upon him who thinks evil of it" in Old French).
-Apparently came about after some woman's garter fell down at a party, and everybody thought it happened because Edward III had his hand up her skirt.note The Queen is a member and the motto appears on the Royal Coat of Arms in England.
+Apparently came about after some woman's garter fell down at a party, and everybody thought it happened because Edward III had his hand up her skirt.note Limited in number to 24 (other than ex officio members and "supernumeraries", generally members of the Royal Family and occasionally foreign monarchs).
+The Queen is an ex officio member (as is her consort) and the motto appears on the Royal Coat of Arms of the United Kingdom as used outside Scotland.

 - Order of the Thistle (KT or LT).
 A Scottish one; it's the top honour for Scotland, at the same level as the Order of the Garter.
-Motto: Nemo me impune lacessit, or "No one provokes me with impunity" in Latin (also the motto of the Black Watch, a famed Scottish regiment).
+Limited in number to sixteen (plus a few "extra" knights, generally members of the Royal Family and occasionally foreign monarchs).
+Motto: Nemo me impune lacessit, or "No one provokes me with impunity" in Latin (also the motto of the Black Watch, a famed Scottish regiment), and appears on the Royal Coat of Arms of the United Kingdom as used inside Scotland.

 - Order of the Bath (GCB for Grand Cross members; KCB or DCB for Knight Commanders; CB for Companions, who are not knights).
-This is for military types.
+This is divided into two divisions, one for civil servants and the other for military types.
 The Order of the Bath is also sometimes awarded to the Sovereign's personal physician.
 James Reid, Queen Victoria's primary physician, campaigned for a KCB for years, seeing it as "above" the usual KCVO.
 (He was also raised to the baronetcy by Victoria.)
-Honorary KC Bs have been given to several American Presidents and Secretaries of Defense.
+Honorary KCBs have been given to several American Presidents and Secretaries of Defense.

 - Order of St. Michael and St. George (GCMG for knights or dames Grand Cross; KCMG/DCMG for knights or dames commanders).
-This is for diplomats and civil servants in the Foreign and Commonwealth Office.
-See the page quote. ("CMG" in the quote is for "Companion of the Order of St. Michael and St. George", which is not a knighthood.)
+This is for diplomats and civil servants in the Foreign and Commonwealth Office and the occasional comedian who have rendered overseas service to the Kingdom. ("CMG" is for "Companion of the Order of St. Michael and St. George", which is not a knighthood.)

 - Royal Victorian Order (GCVO, Knight Grand Cross; KCVO/DCVO, Knight Commander; see below for other levels).
 For personal services to the Royal Family.